SumilThakr/asean_workshop/README.md

 # InMAP Modelling for the whole ASEAN region

 The grid file, `test_grid.gob.zip`, is only for simulations in a test region suitable for this workshop. the InMAP grid for the entire ASEAN region can be downloaded from [here](https://drive.google.com/file/d/1VBXwT0EPHKgrVhV_axgMxf1_9g_Xw7Rp/view?usp=sharing).
+To use this grid instead, simply change the `VariableGridData` parameter in the configuration file.

 # Installing InMAP.